upenndigitalscholarship/monuments-research-group/essay/The-Twin-Cities.md

-But the modern world moves away from 'lost causes,' however romantic, and there is nothing quite so dead as an idea tried and found wanting."[^15] The resurgence in visibility of Confederate flags, as these journalists saw it, was in support of the myth of state sovereignty.
+But the modern world moves away from 'lost causes,' however romantic, and there is nothing quite so dead as an idea tried and found wanting."[^15] The resurgence in visibility of Confederate flags, as these journalists saw it, reflected rising support for the myth of state sovereignty.

 In a 1961 article, the *Minneapolis Spokesman*/*St. Paul Recorder*